ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 ## User-host Authentication

 {{-SCITT-ARCH}} defines 2 distinct roles that require authentication:
-Issuers who sign Statements, and clients that submit API calls on behalf of Issuers.
+Issuers who sign Statements, and Clients that submit API calls on behalf of Issuers.
 While Issuer authentication and signing of Statements is very important for the trustworthiness of systems implementing the SCITT building blocks, it is out of scope of this document.
 This document is only concerned with authentication of API clients.